microsoft/PSRule/docs/commands/PSRule/en-US/Invoke-PSRule.md

 ### -Tag

-Only evaluate rules with the specified tags set.
-If this parameter is not specified all rules in search paths will be evaluated.
+Only get rules with the specified tags set.
+If this parameter is not specified all rules in search paths will be returned.

 When more than one tag is used, all tags must match.
 Tags are not case sensitive.
 A tag value of `*` may be used to filter rules to any rule with the tag set, regardless of tag value.

+An array of tag values can be used to match a rule with either value. i.e. `severity = important, critical` matches rules with a category of either `important` or `critical`.

 ```yaml
 Type: Hashtable